manpan/manos-website/content/home/service.md

   * **Games, ISSN2073-4336, MDPI**, Guest Editor (2017) for Special Issue "Game Theory for Security"

 ## Expert/Memberships
+  * **IEEE**, Senior Member
+  * **GameSec**, Advisory Committee Member for the Conference on Decision and Game Theory for Security
+  * External Evaluator for the **Romanian Agency for Quality Assurance** in Higher Education
   * **H2020 SPIDER project**, Advisory Board Member
-  * **SPRITE Expect Fellow**, Academic Expert Fellow, "The Security, Privacy, Identity and Trust Engagement NetworkPlus SPRITE+ HUB"
-  * **Gamesec**, Advisory Committee Member for the Conference on Decision and Game Theory for Security
+  * **REPHRAIN**, Member of the College of Peer Reviewers of the National Research Centre on Privacy, Harm Reduction and Adversarial Influence Online, Bristol Cyber Security Research Group, University of Bristol
   * **EPSRC**, Member of the Peer Review College and Grants evaluator for the Engineering and Physical Sciences Research Council
   * **RISCS**, Member and Fellow of the Research Institute in Science of Cyber Security and funded Fellow (April 2020 - March 2021)
-  * **REPHRAIN**, Member of the College of Peer Reviewers of the National Research Centre on Privacy, Harm Reduction and Adversarial Influence Online, Bristol Cyber Security Research Group, University of Bristol
-  * **IEEE**, Senior Member
+  * **SPRITE Expect Fellow**, Academic Expert Fellow, "The Security, Privacy, Identity and Trust Engagement NetworkPlus SPRITE+ HUB"

 ## General Chair
   * **Gamesec 2015** (6th Conference on Decision and Game Theory for Security, London, UK, November 2015)